schema1ecs/ecs/rfcs/text/0033-host-fields.md

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->
+ ### `memory`
+ Detects specific baselines of physical configuration for asset management.

+ ### `last_logon.time`
+ Login time tells the last time a user logged into the system, which may provide insights into events occurring on that system.

+ ### `created`
+ Indicates that device is known to domain.

+ ### `distinguished_name`
+ The distinguished name indicates ownership of the host.
+It uniquely identifies the host in an x509 certificate.

+ ### `modified`
+ Indicates when information has changed for the host in a directory service.

+ ### `bios.manufacturer`
+ This is a string representing the system manufacturer of the host.
+Useful for supply chain issue detection.

+ ### `bios.release_date`
+ The bios release date.
+Useful for supply chain issue detection.

+ ### `bios.secure_boot_enabled`
+ Used to detect misconfiguration in Secure Boot.

+ ### `bios.uuid`
+ A unique identifier assigned to the computer mother board.

+ ### `bios.version`
+ Version of the BIOS, this string is created by the BIOS manufacturer.
+Useful for supply chain issue detection.

+ ### `cpu.architecture`
+ Detects out of date CPUs.

+ ### `cpu.core.count`, `cpu.count`, `cpu.logical_processor.count`
+ Detects specific baselines of physical configuration for asset management.

+ ### `cpu.manufacturer`, `cpu.name`
+ Useful for supply chain issue detection.

+ ### `cpu.speed`
+ Detects specific baselines of physical configuration for asset management.

 ## Source data